yeong-hwan/iTrust2-yonsei/README.md

 7. **Testing Protocol**: Ensure comprehensive test coverage for new features and bug fixes; automate where possible.
 8. **Meeting Etiquette**: Start meetings on time, prepare an agenda, and ensure active participation from all team members.
 9. **Version Control**: Use descriptive commit messages and avoid committing large, unrelated changes in a single commit.
+10. **Feedback Loop**: Encourage a culture of feedback and improvement, both within the team and from stakeholders or end-users.

 ## User Case Progress